Value For Money 67%

 Vaujany spent some of its hydro-electric cash on childcare facilities, and has won plaudits as a result (it has the French quality label “Famille Plus”).
 The main attraction is the creche.
 This is the third home to the Vaujany garderie, for children aged six months to 11 years – the older ones can mix skiing with other activities down at the kindergarten.

-The nursery relocated recently into two purpose-built new edifices in the lower section of the resort, adjacent to the S’tou restaurant and the ice-hockey stadium.
+The nursery is in two purpose-built edifices in the lower section of the resort, adjacent to the S’tou restaurant and the ice-hockey stadium.
 There’s a swimming-pool here complete with waterslides and a shallow paddling pool, and a brand new bowling alley.
-The complex is accessed by road or by a state-of-the-art funicular from the cable-car station.
+The complex is accessed by road or by a funicular from the cable-car station.